Designing for Experimentation

 The Thinking

-The old platform had a ceiling — and we'd hit it.
-Testing was shallow, layouts were fixed, and marketing autonomy was limited by system constraints.
-The migration was a chance to change that, so I designed the foundation around flexibility and growth before focusing on visuals.
+The existing platform had real limitations.
+Testing was shallow, content was rigid, and teams were dependent on development for even minor changes.
+The migration was a chance to change that, so I designed the foundation around flexibility and experimentation before focusing on visuals.

 The Solutions